ronyoraon40/Facial-recognition-Using-Raspberry-Pi/README.md

 Run the code using Geany editor.
 Upon running, press **spacebar** to capture the image.
 Take atleast 8-10 images with different profile angles.
 Press **Ctrl + C** to stop the execution.

 # Training Model
-Open and run **train.py** code.
+After the images are saved in the **dataset** directory, open and run **train.py** code.
 This will process and generate facial recording encodings based on the captured images.

 # Recognize
 Finally run **facial_req.py**.
-Running this code will detect your face with a box surrounded aroud your face and your name will appear on top of the box.
+Executing this code will detect your face with a box surrounded aroud your face and your name will appear on top of the box.
 You can change the color of the box according to your choice.

-If anyone else's face is detected, status will display unknown.
+If anyone else's face is detected, status will display **UNKNOWN**

 # Future Purpose